 Navigating the Federal Funding Freeze

 Many Choose Clean Water Coalition members are impacted by the freezing of federal funds.
 This page contains resources to help nonprofit organizations in the Chesapeake region navigate track and navigate these developments.
+If you’re federal grant was terminated, click here for suggested next steps.

 Frozen Grant Program Tracker